ReactionMechanismGenerator/ARC/README.md

 ARC automates quantum chemical calculations and calculates thermodynamic properties and kinetic rates from 2D representations of species.

-Documentation and instructions are in the <a href="https://github.com/ReactionMechanismGenerator/ARC/wiki">Wiki pages</a> of this project.
+Documentation and instructions are on the <a href="https://github.com/ReactionMechanismGenerator/ARC/wiki">Wiki pages</a> of this project.